cocos/cocos-docs/en/asset/cache-manager.md

 > Author: Santy-Wang, Xunyi

-For Web platforms, resources cache are managed by the browser after download, not the engine.<br>
+For Web platforms, resources cache are managed by the browser after download, not the engine.

 However, on some non-Web platforms, such as WeChat Mini Game, these platforms have a file system, which can be used to cache some remote resources, but do not implement a caching mechanism for resources.
 In this case, the engine needs to implement a set of caching mechanisms for managing resources downloaded from the network, including caching resources, cleaning cached resources, querying cached resources and other features.

-Since v2.4, Creator provides a Cache Manager on all platforms where file systems exist, and you can access it via `assetManager.cacheManager`.
+Creator provides a Cache Manager on all platforms where file systems exist, and you can access it via `assetManager.cacheManager`.

-## Resource download process
+## Resource Download Process

 The logic of the engine downloading resources is as follows: